MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 ```
 {: .language-python}

 If you use `flake8` (or if you carefully inspect), you will also see that `atom_colors` is missing.
 The `draw_molecule` function uses the `atom_colors` dictionary.
 When all of our code was in a single module, we could simply reference the dictionary by name and use it.
 However, we have now moved `atom_colors` and `atomic_weights` into a separate module.
 In order to reference the dictionaries in `visualize.py`, we need to import them using an import statement.
 This is an intra-package import, meaning that we are importing modules from within our packages to other imports in our package (see intra package imports [here](https://docs.python.org/3/tutorial/modules.html))

 ```
 from .atom_data import atom_colors
 ```
 {: .language-python}

 This import statement looks a bit different from the other import statements in our code, we have a `.` before the name.
 This is because it is a *relative import*.
-Just like when using bash, a dot (.) means to look in the current folder.
+Just like when using bash, a dot (`.`) means to look in the current folder.

-To think about this more, lets first look at the dot in a different import statement:
+To think about this more, let's first look at the dot in a different `import` statement:
 ```
 import matplotlib.pyplot as plt
 ```
 {: .language-python}
 In this case, the `.` is saying look within the package `matplotlib` and grab the subpackage (or module) `pyplot`.
 In our case, we are not using a name before the `.` so where is it looking?
 It is looking within the current package/directory, or in this case `molecool` for a module or package named `atom_data`, from which it will import the `atom_colors` dictionary.

 > ## Check your understanding
 > The `molecule.py` module also utilizes functions that are no longer available in the module.
-Correct the missing import statements in the module.
+> Correct the missing import statements in the module.
 >> ## Answer
 >> The `build_bond_list` functions utilizes the `calculate_distance` function, which is now in the `measure` module, so we want to create a relative import from the `measure` module.
 >> ~~~